 Anniversary Ideas: Fun Things To Do

 1.)
 Have a “Treat Yo Self” day for two.
 Borrowed from Tom Haverford and Donna Meagle of Parks and Recreation, this is a day devoted to self-care.
 Pamper yourself with massages at a spa.
 Buy that pair of shoes you thought was a splurge.
-Eat that favorite high calorie dish.
+Eat that favorite high-calorie dish.
 When in doubt, your partner should just say, “Treat Yo Self.”

 2.)
 Do something you have never done before.
 Find something exciting that you have never done as a couple, it could be a ride in a hot air balloon or skydiving, or something less dangerous like throwing axes or bocce ball, or going to a distillery or winery that you’ve never been two.
-Just some special thing that you can do and enjoy together.
+Just some special things that you can do and enjoy together.

 3.)
 Recreate your first date.
 Do everything you did on your first date, go to the places you visited, eat and drink the same things, wear clothes as close to what you wore then and try and recreate that feeling.